 - If there is the static from speakers even when muted, the issue may be with your device.

 By swapping to speakers, you can isolate the source of the static and determine whether the issue is with your headphones or device.
 If the issue is with your headphones, you can try the solutions mentioned earlier.
-If the issue is with your device, you may need to seek assistance from a professional or contact the manufacturer.
+You may need to contact a profession or a specialist if your device is malfunctioning.

 Rotate the Headphone Jack

-Rotating the headphone jack can sometimes help fix static in headphones.
+Rotating your jack can sometimes help fix static headphones.
 Here’s how to do it:

 - Unplug your headphones from the device.

-- Hold the headphone jack with your fingers.
+- Hold the audio jack with your fingers.

 - Gently rotate the jack clockwise and counterclockwise.